Maryland-in-Barcelona Academic Overview

 Campus Life

-The Ciutadella campus is located next to the L4 line of the Barcelona metro (Ciutadella Vila Olímpica stop), easily accessed by students living in UM housing in Barcelona.
-As one of UPF's main campuses, study abroad students are fully integrated into campus life and have access to all facilities utilized by Spanish students including the libraries, cafeteria and other student services.
+The UPF campuses are centrally located in Barcelona.
+Study abroad students are fully integrated into campus life and have access to all facilities utilized by local students including the libraries, cafeteria and other student services.
 All classrooms are technologically fully equipped.
-Most classes use a state-of-the-art computer based educational tool (Campus Global) to give support and audiovisual materials to students.

 Universitat Autònoma de Barcelona (UAB)

 UAB prides itself on its international focus, connections with the business world, high quality student services, and sense of social awareness.
-It offers a full array of academic options, including the language, art, history, business, economics and politics.
+It offers a full array of academic options, including the language, art, history, business, STEM, economics and politics.
 UAB courses for study abroad students are taught at the Barcelona campus: Casa Convalescencia in the city center.
-You will NOT be taking courses at the main UAB campus, which is outside of the city center.
+You will not have any courses at the main UAB campus, which is outside of the city center.

 At UAB, UMD students will take classes especially designed for study abroad students as part of the pre-established study abroad programme.
 In addition to course offerings, students can find course calendars under General Information.
 The UAB Barcelona study abroad campus serves international students and UMD students will not be in classes with Spaniards nor other local students.